-The financial statements were prepared in accordance with accounting principles generally accepted in the United States of America as applicable to not-for-profit organizations.
-Basis of accounting refers to the situation when revenues and expenses are recognized in the accounts and reported on the financial statements.
+The financial statements were prepared on the accrual basis in accordance with the AICPA's Audit and Accounting Guide, Not-for-Profit Organizations accounting principles generally accepted in the United States of America as applicable to not-for-profit organizations.
+Basis of accounting refers to when revenues and expenses are recognized in the accounts and reported on the financial statements.
 Basis of accounting relates to the timing of measurement made, regardless of the measurement focus applied.
-The Charter School uses the accrual basis of accounting.
-Revenues are recognized when they are earned and expenditures are recognized in the accounting period in which the liability is incurred.
+The Charter School uses the accrual basis of accounting period in the liability is incurred.